Nick-Chapman/fun-execution/README.md

     $ stack run batch -- -nn fun/nfib.fun >(cat)

 The intermediate representions of the compiler can be viewed using the `-view` flag of the front-ends.

-(TODO)
+    $ stack run batch -- -view fun/nfib.fun /dev/null